/

 The "Conversion Therapy" Connection

-Yet ADF wants Colorado's law struck down, arguing it violates free speech rights.
-But this isn't about regular, everyday speech - it's about professional conduct.
+But this was never about regular, everyday speech.
+It was about professional conduct.
 We don't let doctors practice unproven, harmful treatments on patients and call it "free speech."
+At least, we didn't before this ruling.

 The Real Cost for Families